StableBig/api_lesson_4_ver2/README.md

 python3 download_spacex_images.py --launch_id 5eb87d47ffd86e000604b38a
 ```

-You should specify the launch ID (5eb87d47ffd86e000604b38a or another).
-If not specified, the images from the launch with ID '5eb87d47ffd86e000604b38a' are downloaded by default.
+_You can specify the launch ID (5eb87d47ffd86e000604b38a or another).
+If not specified, the images from the launch with ID '5eb87d47ffd86e000604b38a' are downloaded by default._

 **telegram_bot.py:**